renatols-jf/spboot-chassi/README.md

 ## A note about YAML loading and environment variables
 It's possible to load values from environment variables.
 To do so, the YAML value should be put inside
-${}.
+${} - do not confound with $ in $Context mentioned above.
 It's also possible to use a default value in case the environment variable is not set by using a colon followed by a dash as in ${:-}.

 The following uses MY_ENV to initialize the day